microsoft/aitour-copilot-studio-agents-and-experiences/session-delivery-resources/README.md

 > **What's Here?** Pre-delivery preparation, stage ready videos

 There are 4 total demos (3 live and 1 pre-recorded).
 There is a backup recording of the demos in the slide deck to use in emergencies if you have connection issues.
-[You can find the demo script in the trainer guide](https://aka.ms/AArxxc4).
+[You can find the demo script in the session delivery guide](https://aka.ms/AArxxc4).